Watching File Changes with watchfiles

 INFO: Running on http://127.0.0.1:5000

 The paths come before the target parameter.
-The process stdout and stderr stream to your terminal so you can see the application’s output.
+The process stdout and stderr stream to your terminal so you can see the application’s output in real time.
+This synchronous approach works well for traditional scripts, but async applications need an equivalent that integrates with the asyncio event loop without blocking.

 import asyncio